Neu-Bob/Turo-Tesla-Toolkit/owners/delivery-checklist.md

       * Agreement on who will pay for charges
         * Is it possible to charge back a customer?
       * Plug share tips
+   * Charge Limits
+     * Normally don't charge beyond 90%
+     * If you're going to use the car immeditately after charging, go as high as 95%
 2. Car Inspection
     * Exterior
+    * Wheels, identify curb rash and look for any tire damaage (gashes, etc)
     * Interior
     * Charger Bag
     * Frunk